mahikshith/Predicting-EURINR-with-technical-Analysis/README.md

 >### Approach :

-Import and pre-process the data
+Import the data from EUR/INR from Yahoo-finance,  pre-process the data

 Calculate Moving Averages - Buy and sell triggers